Nervous balls: Tennis team talks regional competition

 Senior Hieu Phan signs autographs along with his teammates as they head to regionals.
 Photo by Leslie Gorostieta

-By Aniket Rattan, Staff Reporter
+By Aniket Rattan

 Hasting’s varsity tennis team played their regional game against Clear Falls High School on October 15.
 The team ultimately placed third in the district tournament but, for players, it was a nerve-wracking experience.